Detailed integrated resource plan (IRP)

 UMERC offers voluntary renewable energy programs to its customers as a way to participate in clean power procurement without the need to make significant changes or purchase equipment.
 Each service area offers its own unique voluntary green programs.
 The voluntary green pricing programs offered are sourced by RECs, which come from certified biogas generation sources located in Michigan, and do not contain electricity.

-NatureWise is an optional rate offered to UMERC’s electric customers in the WPS service area.
-The program provides customers with the option to pay a premium to purchase 100 kWh "blocks" of Michigan-based renewable energy where each block represents about 15%–20% of a typical customer's electric use.
+NatureWise is an optional rate offered to UMERC’s electric customers in the Wisconsin Public Service service area.
+The program provides customers with the option to pay a premium to purchase 100 kWh blocks of Michigan-based renewable energy where each block represents about 15%-20% of a typical customer's electric use.
 The amount of renewable energy a customer signs up for each month is totaled over the year, and this amount is then used to determine how many RECs to formally retire based on the energy use.
 RECs purchased for NatureWise come from locally sourced biogas.

 Find out more about UMERC’s Energy for Tomorrow and NatureWise renewable energy programs.